Last Updated on March 26, 2021 by Shaun Snapp

 The investment industry applies the same model.
-Here, entities that make fees for promoting people to invest in various instruments, influence the media apparatus to accept their assumptions uncritically.
+Here, entities that make fees for promoting people to invest in various instruments influence the media apparatus to accept their assumptions uncritically.

 Media entities are significant factors in promoting bubbles.
 Important issues regarding the investment instruments are left out.
 For example, the gains that are mentioned are pre-tax gains.
 Secondly, in the stock market, while insider trading allows those with the most assets to take returns from lower asset investors, the average return is quoted as if that return is available to everyone.
-Because of yield disparity, where the insiders make most the gains, this is inaccurate.
+Because of yield disparity, where the insiders make most of the gains, this is inaccurate.

 Previous Research into Media Control

 In effect, this can be seen as merely an extension of the research performed by Noam Chomsky and Edward Herman and encapsulated in the book Manufacturing Consent.